mongodb/docs/source/includes/fact-backup-snapshots-with-ebs-in-raid10.rst

 consistent state across all disks using the platform's snapshot tool.
 As an alternative, you can do one of the following:

-- Flush all writes to disk and create a write lock to ensure consistent state during the backup process.
+- Set a :dbcommand:`fsync` lock to flush all writes and lock the cluster against new writes to help reduce the likelihood of an inconsistent state occurring during the backup process.

   If you choose this option see :ref:`backup-without-journaling`.